Competition filters

 Weights must be generated for all trading days

-An error message stating that the strategy does not display weights for all trading days means that weights for some days are not generated, for example because of a drop operation.
-This problem can be avoided using the function qnt.output.check(weights, data, “futures”), assuming that you are working with futures and you are generating weights on data.
+An error saying the strategy does not have weights for all trading days means weights for some days are missing, for example because of a drop operation.
+Avoid this by using qnt.output.check(weights, data, “futures”) (assuming you are working with futures and generating weights on data).

 Weights are not generated at the beginning of the time series

-Your strategy must produce non-zero weights starting from the date defined for each corresponding contest:
+Your strategy must produce non-zero weights from the start date defined for each contest:

 • NASDAQ-100 Contest - Trading should begin from January 1, 2006.